microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/docs/v1.0-beta/Update-MgWindowsUpdatesDeploymentAudienceById.md

 		"String"
 	)
 }
-Update-MgWindowsUpdatesDeploymentAudienceById -DeploymentId $deploymentId -BodyParameter $params
+Update-MgBetaWindowsUpdatesDeploymentAudienceById -DeploymentId $deploymentId -BodyParameter $params
 ```

-This example shows how to use the Update-MgWindowsUpdatesDeploymentAudienceById Cmdlet.
+This example shows how to use the Update-MgBetaWindowsUpdatesDeploymentAudienceById Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS